 At RISAA IVF, Dr. Rita Bakshi, Senior IVF Specialist and Gynaecologist with over 35 years of experience, has guided many couples to choose the right fertility treatment.
 Whether it’s IUI or IVF, her team ensures you get honest advice and the right care.
 In this blog, we will cover everything about IVF and IUI.
 We will include how they work, when they are used, and more.

-What is IVF (In Vitro Fertilization)?
+What is IVF ?

 IVF full form is In Vitro Fertilization.
 It is a fertility treatment that helps people to become parents when natural pregnancy is not possible.
 In IVF, the woman’s eggs are collected from her ovaries and fertilized with the man’s sperm in a lab.
 Once the egg and sperm meet and form an embryo then the embryo is placed back into the woman’s uterus and IVF pregnancy starts.